espressif/esp-idf/docs/en/api-guides/hlinterrupts.rst

 - In theory, medium priority interrupts could also be handled in this way.
 ESP-IDF does not support this yet.

 - To check Xtensa instruction set architecture (ISA), please refer to `Xtensa ISA Summary <https://www.cadence.com/content/dam/cadence-www/global/en_US/documents/tools/ip/tensilica-ip/isa-summary.pdf>`_.

+See :example:`system/nmi_isr` for an example of how to implement a custom NMI handler on Xtensa-based targets.